 - Teacher predictions in the state sector tend to be more optimistic.
 Addressing that leads to reducing disproportionately the grades awarded pupils in state schools and doesn’t allow for unexpected performance of bright students.

 What can we learn from this?

 Here at Aptem we are very keen on machine learning.
 We believe it adds value and insight to everything training companies do.
 But such technologies are in their early days, and each incidence like the A Level results gives us an opportunity for learning.
 So here is what we think we have learned.

-First, always trial the outcomes – It is better to trial process outcomes in a smaller experimental setting and adjust assumptions accordingly than go live and find the shortcomings.
+First, always trial the outcomes.
+It is better to trial process outcomes in a smaller experimental setting.
+Then adjust assumptions accordingly than go live and find the shortcomings.

 Fourth, if you have to carry the audience, get them with you stage by stage.
 The response to the 2020 process has led to using teacher predictions.
 In the time available and in view of the public pressure, no other outcome was possible.
 But now, the DfE has the outcome it wanted to avoid.
 The opportunity to make comparability part of the process was lost through a lack of consultation.

 The technology used for 2020 A levels is invaluable.
 But, it does not remove the need to apply human correction and input.